-The Smriti Irani-led Information and Broadcasting Ministry’s order suspending the press accreditation of print and television journalists accused of reporting fake news may have been short-lived, but cartoonists across major media organisations ensured that the controversy stays on in public memory, at least for a day more.
+The Smriti Irani-led Information and Broadcasting Ministry’s order suspending the press accreditation of print and television journalists accused of reporting fake news may have been short-lived, but cartoonists across major media organisations have ensured that the controversy stays on in public memory.

 The rapid back-tracking by Irani’s ministry and the seeming undercutting by Modi’s office gave cartoonists grist for satire.